-Michael J. Finkle is a judge of the King County District Court (KCDC) since March, 2010.
+Michael Finkle has served as a judge of the King County District Court (KCDC) since March, 2010.
 He currently presides at the KCDC Issaquah courthouse, where he handles primarily civil matters and East King County Regional Youth Traffic Court.
-Judge Finkle also has an extensive background in criminal law.
-In addition to serving previously as a criminal trial judge, Judge Finkle has presided over the district court’s Regional Mental Health Court and Regional Veterans Court.
+Judge Finkle also has an extensive background in criminal law; In addition to previously serving as a criminal trial judge, Judge Finkle has presided over the district court’s Regional Mental Health Court and Regional Veterans Court.

-Judge Finkle previously served on the District and Municipal Court Judges Association (DMCJA) board, co-chaired the Therapeutic Courts Committee, and chaired the Legislative Subcommittee of that committee, for the DMCJA.
-Judge Finkle serves on the board of the Judicial Assistance Services Program.
-In 2013, he co-chaired a statewide work group that examined laws governing therapeutic court practices in Washington; the legislature adopted the work group’s recommendations in 2014.
+In 2013, Judge Finkle co-chaired a statewide work group that examined laws governing therapeutic court practices in Washington; the legislature adopted the work group’s recommendations in 2014.
 In 2012, Judge Finkle chaired the work group that created King County District Court’s Regional Veterans Court, and previously served on a national advisory panel examining constitutional issues relating to mental health courts.
-In 1997, he served on the statewide task force that recommended creating mental health courts in this state.
-Soon after, he participated in forming Seattle Municipal Mental Health Court, the fifth mental health court in the nation (King County Regional Mental Health Court was the second.)